rozensoftware/rozdungen/README.md

 ![dungeon pic 1](https://github.com/rozensoftware/rozdungen/blob/master/dungeon.png)
 ![dungeon pic 2](https://github.com/rozensoftware/rozdungen/blob/master/dungeon2.png)

 Rozdungenlib is a library for generating simple dungeons.
-Currently, the dungeons consist of empty chambers connected by corridors.
+Chambers are filled with items, monsters and other data you can use for building your own dungeon.
 Two generation modes are available:

 ```
 DungeonType::Basement and DungeonType::SeparateRooms.